 A selection of theme units which broach both the conceptual structures and theoretical borders of architecture.
-Themes for this subject will include Aspects of Classicism; Romantic Classicism and the Picturesque; Craft Traditions and the Vernacular; Rituals in Urban Settlement; Historiography.
+Themes for this subject will include Aspects of Classicism; Romantic Classicism and the Picturesque; Craft Traditions and the Vernacular; Rituals in Urban Settlement; Historiography; Concepts of the Modern, Postmodernism and Deconstruction.